dsheiko/design-patterns-for-web-developer/index.md

 I think the best way to go with Design Patterns, that running each one through the playground.
 Once implemented an approach, it makes easier to do it again when you need it.
 And here below I did it for myself.

-## Design Patterns
+## What Is a Design Pattern?
-{: .bs-docs-section #introduction-design-patterns}
+{: .bs-docs-section #what-is-a-design-pattern-}
-Inventor of design patterns Christopher Alexander has put it like that:
+Inventor of design patterns Christopher Alexander ([Alexander et al.]) has put it like that:
 "Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million